keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 ### ...and aged away

 Far from being a rejuvenating substance or a breath of fresh air, the cellular combustion of triplet oxygen is a corrosive bargain against the clock.
-Addition of a single electron to •O–O• during a biochemical process gone awry creates the superoxide radical (•O<sub>2</sub><sup>−</sup>) which is not as strictly spin-forbidden against reacing with regular matter.
+Addition of a single electron to •O–O• during a biochemical process gone awry creates the superoxide radical (•O<sub>2</sub><sup>−</sup>) which is not as strictly spin-forbidden against reacting with regular matter.
 This is the opening oxygen control slippage for a cascade generating other reactive oxygen species, which tear into biochemical structures and degrade cellular function.
 Oxidative stresses are one of the major contributors to cellular ageing in all aerobic organisms; the trade for a powerful metabolism is the shortening of cellular lifespan.

 The production of these reactive oxygen species is ironically also mediated through iron ---  the same buffering element precipitated our of the Archean-era ocean by the oxygen evolving complex, now facilitating the OEC's waste products to accumulate cellular damage.